Recent posts on tastebotanical

 This Strawberry Roulade is an easy dessert recipe that consists of a light rolled sponge filled with strawberry jam and whipped cream.
 In this recipe, I have used my Strawberry and Rose Geranium Jam for the filling which gives it a subtle flavour of rose.
 In essence, it is a posh strawberry Swiss Roll.

 It is a good dessert for a party as it looks impressive on the table, can be made in advance and is easy to slice into individual portions.
 It is a bit retro but, in my view, is none the worse for that.
+If you are looking for another good roulade recipe, you might also like my Rhubarb Roulade.

 What you need to know about this Strawberry Roulade recipe